 Opportunities for Families

-We regularly offer classes and workshops to people of varying ages.
+Under normal circumstances, we regularly offer classes and workshops to people of varying ages.
 We proudly offer the best toddler program in town, and we are passionate about giving high school students an opportunity to connect with the art in our collection.

 Intergenerational Classes and Workshops

-The museum offers at least three family workshops per year.
+The museum typically offers at least three family workshops per year.
 Typically there is one in the summer, one in the fall and one in the spring.
 The focus and art activity of each workshop varies, and frequently they are taught by visiting Indigenous artists or local artists.
 The age range for these workshops varies depending on the topic and the sophistication of the activity, but usually they are open to wide range of ages.
 We also partner with local libraries and other organizations to offer family programs.

 Workshops in the past have included: